 To start psychotherapy or embark on an analysis with a trained professional does not mean that you are mad.
 People from all walks of life find themselves struggling to cope with the heavy demands around them.
 A sudden bereavement or children leaving home may cause an onset of hopelessness, work environments may result in ever increasing anxieties, or a recently discovered sexual orientation be something too terrifying to face alone.
 Many times the lurking feeling of the meaninglessness of life just becomes too much to handle and something has to be done.
 In these moments, brief counselling or prescription medication may not be sufficient or even needed, and perhaps there is already the inner sense that the problem needs to be looked into deeply, in order to find a solution that lasts and brings about the desired understanding.

 Recently, more and more people seek alternatives in private mental health care, where treatment is quickly available and tailored to exactly what you need – be it short or long term – instead of following a golden standard manual.
-With Bracknell Psychoanalysis, appointments are normally available within a couple of working days, and the easy access clinic in a modern office building is designed to help you feel comfortable.
+With Bracknell Psychoanalysis, appointments are normally available within a couple of working days, and the easy access clinic in a modern private building is designed to help you feel comfortable.
 The aim of talk therapy is not to make you feel more sick, nor to label you with diagnostic codes, but to help you to find the answers and feel empowered by the process.
 After all, it is time and space for you, for you to make the discoveries needed and to bring forth growth and comprehension.
 It is the ultimate decision for your own wellbeing, giving yourself a break from all the external judgements and demands and to finally concentrate on what matters the most – You.